learn-co-curriculum/dsc-permutations-and-factorials-lab-v2-1/README.md

 ## Introduction

 Before, we saw how the creation of a sample space is crucial in finding probabilities.
-The issue however is that, when the sample spaces grows bigger, it is not straightforward to manually compute the size of sample sets anymore.
+The issue, however is that, when the sample space grows bigger, it is not straightforward to manually compute the size of sample sets anymore.

 Luckily, probability theory provides us with several formulas that can help us out.
-One set of formulas are known as **permutations**.
+One set of formulas is known as **permutations**.
 This lab will help you get a better understanding of permutations, and provide practice!

 ## Objectives